shirhatti/ReadyWorkshop2019/README.md

 Conveniently enough, we ship a `HttpClientFactory` that you can use that does all this for you.

+How would you attempt to switch to using HttpClientFactory?

+===

 To switch to HttpClientFactory, add it to your `ConfigureServices` method in `Startup.cs`.

 ```csharp